 Open Banking Working Group (OBWG)

-This is a formal business point of contact and senior member of staff nominated by an organisation to have access to the Open Banking Directory and is responsible for systems and controls related to open banking.
-These contacts keep information up-to-date and allow banks, infrastructure providers, and TPPs to operate securely within the open banking ecosystem.
+This is a formal business point of contact and senior member of staff nominated by an organisation to have access to the Open Banking Directory.
+They are responsible for systems and controls related to open banking.

 e.g. We need to reach out to the PBC to ensure that details on the directory are up-to-date.